esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 ---
 title: "Access to the data"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 15
 questions:
 - "What is meant by 'accessibility'?"
 - "What are relevant data repositories in climate science?"
+- "How to choose a data repository?"
 objectives:
 - "Identify suitable repositories to make your research data acessible."
 - "Plan access to the data in a data management plan."
 keypoints:
 - "Accessible does not mean open without constraint."
-- "Data preservation"
+- "Metadata can still be accessible, even if the data itself is not (anymore)."
 - "EU-funded projects are expected to make generated data accessible to the public."
 ---